Offline Face Forensics for Mac and Windows.

 No. All processing is post-capture only.
 Real-time or live face recognition is not supported.

-DawaImg is an independent desktop application designed for researchers, journalists, and analysts working with their own datasets
+DawaImg is an independent desktop application designed for private investigators, researchers, journalists, and analysts working with their own datasets.

 A “person” is a software-generated grouping of similar faces.
 It does not represent a verified real-world identity.

-No. DawaIMG does not know who anyone is and makes no identity claims.
+No. DawaImg does not know who anyone is and makes no identity claims.
+It helps organize and compare faces within your dataset.

-14. How accurate is face recognition in DawaIMG?
+13. How accurate is face recognition in DawaImg?

 Results are probabilistic and configurable via similarity thresholds.
-Outputs are analytical, not authoritative.
+Outputs are analytical and should be validated within your investigation workflow.

-18. Who owns the data processed by DawaIMG?
+14. Who owns the data processed by DawaImg?

 You do.
 All data remains local, and users retain full ownership and responsibility for imported content.